aws/eks-anywhere/designs/cloudstack-multiple-endpoints.md

 With the multi-endpoint system for the Cloudstack provider, users reference a CloudstackMachineConfig and it's created across multiple failure domains.
 The implication is that all the Cloudstack resources such as image, ComputeOffering, ISOAttachment, etc. must be available in *all* the failure domains, or all the Cloudstack endpoints, and these resources must be referenced by name, not unique ID.
-This would mean that for each CloudstackMachineConfig, we have to make sure that all the prerequisite
+This would mean that we need to check if there are multiple Cloudstack endpoints, and if so check the zones, networks, domains, accounts, and users.

+### `CloudstackMachineConfig` Validation

-Cloudstack resources are available in all the Cloudstack API endpoints.
+For each CloudstackMachineConfig, we have to make sure that all the prerequisite Cloudstack resources are available in all the Cloudstack API endpoints (DiskOffering, ComputeOffering, template, affinitygroupids).

 In practice, the pseudocode would look like:

 for failureDomain in failureDomains: for machineConfig in machineConfigs:
     validate resource presence with the failureDomain's configuration of the CloudMonkey executable

 ### Cloudstack credentials